45 Career Overall Rank

 Attempts to push his prices through unrealistically high estimates have failed in a market that has been quite flat for bark paintings of this period, other than those with the most engaging images and superb provenance.
 Lumah Lumah’s Daughters c.1963, a small bark of 43 x 20 cm, failed to sell in Sotheby’s 1997 auction with hefty estimate of $15,000-$20,000.
 It failed once more in their 2002 sale despite being more realistically priced at $7,000-10,000.
 Finally it achieved $8,000 at Sotheby’s in July 2004.
 This was most dramatically underscored in 2008 when no less than 11 works were offered and only three sold.
 Remarkably, every single one of the 11 works were offered through Sotheby’s and while the two most successful equaled his 10th, and set his 11th highest records, no less than five works with low estimates in excess of $20,000 failed to find buyers.
 It was a disastrous year at auction for works by such a great artist and resulted in his career clearance rate dropping from 69% to 65%.

-During the years when no less than five of his works were sold at auction, the average prices peaked in 1997 at $18,400, and then in 2003 at $23,908.
+During the 2 years when no less than five of his works were sold at auction, the average prices peaked in 1997 at $18,400, and then at $23,908 in 2003.
 These spikes in prices in 2003 and 1997 were principally due to his two highest results occurring during each of those years.
 With the effect of these discounted, his prices have remained remarkably stable throughout the period.
-In 1998 the average fell to $14,704 followed by $14,390 in the following year before the 2003 peak.
-Prices fell once more to an average $14,975 in 2004 with three paintings passed in.

 Yirawala was a master technician and the condition of most of his bark paintings is extremely good.
-His 2008 results reinforce the fact that reselling a bark that was bought in the 1997-1998 period is definitely not advisable at the present time.
-However, such is the calibre of this artist that if offered at reasonable estimates, it may well be the right time to buy one of his better barks.
+Such is the calibre of this artist that jjst about any of his works, when offered at reasonable estimates, are highly desirable purchases.
+There realy is never a bad time to buy one of Yirawala's better barks.
 There has been a recent surge in the value of a number of currently practicing bark painters and it is only a matter of time before the work of Yirawala and other great bark painters of the period are reassessed, sparking a hike in the value of their works.
+They are that undervalued.

 Born c1894 in his home country of Marugulidban in Western Arnhem Land, Yirawala’s boyhood was spent traveling over the land and learning his father’s sacred designs, songs and stories.
 His initiation was a long journey, culminating only when, at 45 years of age, he was endowed with the final secrets.
 He became a great ritual leader, with knowledge over all the secular and sacred ceremonial content of Kunwinjku iconography.
 He lived with his first wife at Oenpelli where he fathered two children.
 After her death he had three sons and a daughter by his two promised wives.
 In the late 1950's the family moved to Croker Island (Minjilang), where a number of artists had collected due to the artistic freedom of the Methodist mission in comparison to the one operating at Oenpelli.
 However the extent of this freedom is arguable, as Yirawala was apparently unaware that the paintings he created over a nine-year period had been sold through the mission until an encounter with collector Sandra Le Brun Holmes in 1964.
 On telling him the truth, Yirawala apparently confided, 'all my law.
 Dreaming story big mob I make, nine year.
 I bin lose him whole lot, Marain business, Lorrgon, Ubar, magic, all finish.
 My eye little bit no good now' (cited in Holmes 1992: 15).